Report information on oil and natural gas production

 Royalty taxpayers must report valuation information on NGL and sulphur product allocated to them from gas plants or gathering systems.

-Qualifying royalty taxpayers provide information to establish allowable costs for the year, including producer cost of service (PCOS) and gas cost allowance (GCA).
+Qualifying royalty taxpayers provide information to establish allowances for the year, including producer cost of service allowance (PCOS) and gas cost allowance (GCA).
+The GCA is called “Allowable Costs” in Petrinex.

 Natural Gas Pricing System Portal